kyma-project/istio/docs/user/troubleshooting/03-80-cannot-connect-to-hana-db.md

     ```bash
     kubectl create deployment hdbsql --image={PUBLISHED_IMAGE_NAME}
     ```
-7. Attach to the Pod and try to connect to the SAP HANA Database instance using the following command:
+7. To attach to the Pod and connect to the SAP HANA Database instance, run the following command:
     ```bash
     hdbsql -n {HANA_DB_INSTANCE_ADDRESS} -u {HANA_DB_USER} -p {HANA_DB_PASSWORD}
     ```
-8. If the connection is successful and you can execute queries, the issue is not related to the setup of the cluster.
+   If the connection is successful and you can execute queries, the issue is not related to the setup of the cluster.
-9. Check the connection from a Pod that has the Istio sidecar injected.
+8. Check the connection from a Pod that has the Istio sidecar injected.
 To do this, create a Deployment in a namespace with Istio sidecar injection enabled.